The Ultimate Guide to Home Cinema Seating

 Chaise Longue / Day Beds

-• The Modular Sofa – A modular sofa from one of the big sofa manufacturers can work perfectly in a cinema room without costing a fortune.
-In new build rooms it is even possible to match the width of the room to the sofa – giving the custom built look with no extra costs!
+• The modular sofa — a modular sofa from one of the major manufacturers can work perfectly in a cinema room without a huge budget.
+In new-build rooms, it’s even possible to match the width of the room to the sofa exactly, giving a custom-built look at no extra cost.

 • Modular Sofas